The role of hepatic regeneration and angiogenesis in the response to surgical attenuation of congenital portosystemic shunts in dogs

 Citations

-APA Citation, 7th Edition (style guide)
+APA Citation, 7th Edition (Style Guide)

 Tivers, M. S. (2013).
-The role of hepatic regeneration and angiogenesis in the response to surgical attenuation of congenital portosystemic shunts in dogs .
+The role of hepatic regeneration and angiogenesis in the response to surgical attenuation of congenital portosystemic shunts in dogs.
 University of London (Royal Veterinary College).

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)

 Tivers, Michael Samuel.
 2013.
 The Role of Hepatic Regeneration and Angiogenesis in the Response to Surgical Attenuation of Congenital Portosystemic Shunts in Dogs.
-London: University of London (Royal Veterinary College).
+University of London (Royal Veterinary College).

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)

 Tivers, M. S. (2013).
 The role of hepatic regeneration and angiogenesis in the response to surgical attenuation of congenital portosystemic shunts in dogs.
 London: University of London (Royal Veterinary College).

-MLA Citation, 9th Edition (style guide)
+MLA Citation, 9th Edition (Style Guide)

 Tivers, Michael Samuel.
-The Role of Hepatic Regeneration and Angiogenesis in the Response to Surgical Attenuation of Congenital Portosystemic Shunts in Dogs University of London (Royal Veterinary College), 2013.
+The Role of Hepatic Regeneration and Angiogenesis in the Response to Surgical Attenuation of Congenital Portosystemic Shunts in Dogs.
+University of London (Royal Veterinary College), 2013.

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.

 More Like This